doofin/hugo-docs-theme/exampleSite/content/docs/compose/more-diagrams.md

 +++
-title = "Graphs, charts & dynamic tables" weight = 9
+title = "More Diagrams and Charts" weight = 9
 [dataset1]
   fileLink = "content/projects.csv" # path to where csv is stored